aragilar/dnd-flask/data/documentation/abilities.md

 * You attempt to climb a sheer or slippery cliff, avoid hazards while scaling a wall, or cling to a surface while something is trying to knock you off.
 * You try to jump an unusually long distance or pull off a stunt midjump.
-* You struggle to swim or stay a oat in treacherous currents, storm-tossed waves, or areas of thick seaweed.
+* You struggle to swim or stay afloat in treacherous currents, storm-tossed waves, or areas of thick seaweed.
 Or another creature tries to push or pull you underwater or otherwise interfere with your swimming.

-Other Strength Checks.
-The DM might also call for a Strength check when you try to accomplish tasks like the following:
+**Other Strength Checks.** The DM might also call for a Strength check when you try to accomplish tasks like the following:

 * Force open a stuck, locked, or barred door
 * Break free of bonds